hadley/adv-r/Function-operators.md

 We'll also deal with some issues of creating new languages like conflicts with existing function names.

+Like creating an algebra, in the sense that we define atoms and how to combine them together.
+Closed.

 ## Boolean algebra

 ```R